 Question: Do any of the Australian mobile carriers support LORAWAN network?

-Answer: No, not to my knowledge, but there’s quite a few emerging companies that are going to become telecommunication providers for LORAWan, so in their own rights there will be Telcos providing an IoT network.
+Answer: No, not to my knowledge, but there are quite a few emerging companies that are going to become telecommunication providers for LORAWan, so in their own rights there will be Telcos providing an IoT network.

-Question: Do you have any issues with penetration of water into the devices?
+Question: Do you have any issues with the penetration of water into the devices?

 Answer: It's a huge issue that we identified very early on.
 So we use IP 68 ratings, actually certifying to that and are potting electronics.
 That’s pretty much a standard now for any battery device we put out in the field.